Ancient Arabic Magic & Oriental Occultism

 The Arabic magic is widespread and widely used in the Middle East, North Africa, Central Asia, India, the Malay Archipelago, and some parts of the Balkans.
 Its practitioners in the Muslim countries are often called sheiks as clergy, teachers, spiritual figures, sages, ascetics, and followers of religious cults or Sufi orders.
 In Turkey and the Balkans, the hodjas are the representatives of this tradition.
 Etymologically, the word hodja means a teacher or a wise person who teaches spiritual lessons.
 This term is also used to refer to Islamic religious leaders or muessin, and today the name hodja also acquired the distorted meaning of a Muslim magician.

 At its core, Arabic magic focuses on spirituality and working with the invisible world of the spirits that surround us.
 These spirits described by the ancient magicians are called with the general term – arwah.
 With their help one can enter into connection with the heavens or the cosmos, which is seen and perceived as a living creature, that is interconnected on a physical, mental and spiritual level with each creation and the divine source, ie. God.
-This is even mentioned in the famous Emerald Tablets of Hermes Trismegistus:
+This is even mentioned in the famous Emerald Tablets of Hermes Trismegistus: “What is below is the same as what is above, and what is above is the same as what is below.”
+In this tradition, spells and magical rites are performed by summoning heavenly or earthly beings – angels and jinn, constrained by the power of ancient and powerful magical names and incantations.
+Essentially to make this connection it relies on the Divine or the Creator, who is considered as the source of all magical manifestations on a physical or spiritual level.
+It is through him that the magician acquires the authority to command the spiritual beings and to exercise will over them.

 There are several specific branches in the Arabic magic or the so-called sciences and knowledge (Ilm) practiced by the Arab magicians.
 These are the sciences of working with letters and their properties in formulas and names, construction magic squares and their application, talismans, taweez, planetary and astrology magic, divination and prediction through various methods and evocative magic – ie. work with the summoning of spiritual beings (angels and jinn). ©